wenh06/fl-sim/README.md

 - `algorithm.name: test-files/custom_alg.Custom`
 - `dataset.name: test-files/custom_dataset.CustomFEMNIST`

 where [`test-files/custom_alg.py`](test-files/custom_alg.py) and [`test-files/custom_dataset.py`](test-files/custom_dataset.py) are the files containing the custom algorithm and dataset, respectively, and `Custom` is the name of the custom algorithm and `CustomFEMNIST` is the name of the custom dataset.
-One can run the following command to start the simulation:
+One can run the following command to start the simulation experiment:

 ```bash
 fl-sim test-files/custom_conf.yml